qdu-bioinfo/Coordinated-Meta-Storms/README.md

 ### Software requirements

-OpenMP library is the C/C++ parallel computing library.
+This software package integrates the original version of Meta-Storms.
+It requires the C/C++ parallel computing library of OpenMP.
 Most Linux releases have OpenMP already been installed in the system.

 In addition, CMS also requires support from CUDA or HIP.
 CUDA installation can refer to the next section.
 HIP installation can refer to the [this address](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html).

+CMS doesn't provide support for the Mac.

 ## Installation guide